sensu/sensu-puppet-handler/README.md

 ## Overview

-The [Sensu Puppet Keepalive Handler][0] is a [Sensu Event Handler][3] that will delete an entity with a failing keepalive check when its corresponding [Puppet][2] node no longer exists.
+The [Sensu Puppet Keepalive Handler][0] is a [Sensu Event Handler][3] that will delete an entity with a failing keepalive check when its corresponding [Puppet][2] node no longer exists or is deregistered.

 ## Usage examples